Interview Query

 • SQL query questions - These types of questions test your knowledge in writing queries and statements in SQL.
 You’ll be presented with a dataset and asked to write SQL code to return a specific value.

 • Advanced SQL questions - Finally, you may be asked SQL scenario-based interview questions that will require you to write advanced queries.
-With this type of questions, you’ll be asked to write queries that address a specific case and use a range of SQL clauses, from basics like SELECT and FROM to advanced like HAVING.
+With this type of question, you’ll be asked to write queries that address a specific case and use a range of SQL clauses, from basics like SELECT and FROM to advanced ones like HAVING.

-Who Gets Asked SQL Questions at Google?
+Who Gets Asked Google SQL Interview Questions?

 SQL is used in many different roles at Google.
 It will most commonly come up in interviews for: